deepin-community/rustc/src/tools/cargo/src/doc/src/commands/cargo-update.md

 <dd class="option-desc">When used with <em>spec</em>, allows you to specify a specific version number to set
 the package to.
 If the package comes from a git repository, this can be a git revision (such as a SHA hash or tag).</p>
-<p>While not recommended, you can specify a yanked version of a package (nightly only).
+<p>While not recommended, you can specify a yanked version of a package.
-When possible, try other non-yanked SemVer-compatible versions or seek help from the maintainers of the package.</dd>
+When possible, try other non-yanked SemVer-compatible versions or seek help from the maintainers of the package.</p>
+<p>A compatible <code>pre-release</code> version can also be specified even when the version
+requirement in <code>Cargo.toml</code> doesn’t contain any pre-release identifier (nightly only).</dd>

 <dt class="option-term" id="option-cargo-update--w"><a class="option-anchor" href="#option-cargo-update--w"></a><code>-w</code></dt>